Deep State Conspiracy: ‘Foe’ Barack Obama Accused Of Undermining Trump

 “The good news is there’s a paper trail, there’s a warrant, there’s an application, there’s judicial review.
 Right now the Justice Department is not controlled by President Obama.
 It’s controlled by Jeff Sessions.”

 A “deep state” is a network of military or agency officials who conspire covertly to influence the policies of a government.
 Generally speaking, the term “deep state” is used to describe countries such as Pakistan, Egypt, or Turkey.
 The authoritarian elements of these countries unite in an effort to undermine elected leaders.
-The phrase is rarely used within the United States, however, President Trump and the members of his administration see the forces of influence at work, and are arguing that they are being undermined from within their own government.
+The phrase is rarely used within the United States.
+However, President Trump and the members of his administration see the forces of influence at work, and are arguing that they are being undermined from within their own government.

-In an article regarding the deep state conspiracy, The New York Times stated that “it is an extraordinary contention for a sitting president to make.”
+In an article regarding the deep state conspiracy, the New York Times stated that “it is an extraordinary contention for a sitting president to make.”
 Just last year, President Trump dismissed the theory that Russia was involved in the presidential election.
 Now, he is asking for an investigation of “Moscow’s influence on the election to turn up evidence that Barack Obama led an effort to spy on him.”

 Conservative writer Joel Pollak followed up with Trump’s theory by suggesting that “it would seem the ‘Russian hacking’ story was concocted not just to explain away an embarrassing election defeat, but to cover up the real scandal.”
 The media reports of Russian hacking, according to Pollak, covered up the involvement of Trump’s named foe, Barack Obama, in a deep state conspiracy.
 Rush Limbaugh spoke of the deep state conspiracy on Monday.